darshanjawandhiya/sql-subquery-practice/README.md

 This repository includes SQL query solutions for all exercises, available in the accompanying SQL file.
 Use this resource to enhance your SQL skills and tackle real-world data querying challenges.

+**Note:** For the subquery basics questions, the datasets from the "movies" dataset and the "Zomato" dataset are used.

 ## Usage

 Clone this repository to your local machine to access the SQL queries and solutions.
 Happy querying!